 When the annex opened in 1968, a total of 20 rooms were being used to house 700 students at our school.
 This annex currently houses first grade, kindergarten and special education classrooms and a library.
 An all purpose room was added in 1997.

 E.T.
-Wyman currently houses two of each grade level; kindergarten through sixth grade.
-Our school features a visual arts room; music, chorus, and instrumental instruction room, a science room, a newly renovated library, and a newly outfitted nurse’s office.
+Wyman currently houses three kindergartens, three first grades, two second grades, three third grades, two fourth grades, and three fifth grades.
+Our school features a visual arts room; music, chorus, and instrumental instruction room, and a newly renovated library.

 We are proud to continue the over 80 year tradition of excellence that has been E.T.
 Wyman School, and to offer the best possible educational opportunities to the children of our community.